jdbeutel/ics699-docs/newResearch/notes.md

 Finally, it offers recommentations:

 1. Consider the economic feasibility of your design.
-2. Pay heed to coneptual fidelity.
+2. Pay heed to conceptual fidelity.
 3. Incorporate other notions of regulability.
 4. Offer advantages other than privacy to users.
 5. Design with standardization in mind.